 Edward B. LozowickiPrint PDF

-Edward B. Lozowicki is a partner in the Business Trial practice group in Sheppard Mullin's San Francisco office.
+Edward B. Lozowicki is of counsel in the Business Trial practice group in Sheppard Mullin's San Francisco office.

 Areas of Practice

 Mr. Lozowicki has over thirty-five years' experience in construction law and litigation, renewable energy cases, and complex commercial litigation.
 He has tried numerous cases before federal and state courts and administrative agencies.
 Additionally, Mr. Lozowicki has acted as an arbitrator and advocate in a large variety of domestic and international arbitration cases, including construction claims, energy claims, and real estate and commercial disputes.